fzuo/homepage/docs/index.md

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

-- I have joined the Editorial Board of <a href="https://dl.acm.org/journal/dtrap">*Digital Threats: Research and Practice*</a> as an associate editor.
-Welcome to submit your research work to this peer-reviewed ACM journal.

 - We are organizing a workshop in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a>.
 Please consider <a href="https://ieeemass2024.github.io/ieee-mass-EIVN-2024/">submitting your work</a> and joining us at Seoul, South Korea, September 23-25, 2024.

 ## Past Activities

+- I joined the Editorial Board of <a href="https://dl.acm.org/journal/dtrap">*Digital Threats: Research and Practice*</a> as an associate editor.
+Welcome to submit your research work to this peer-reviewed ACM journal.

-- I am awarded a travel fund from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
-I attend this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas, May 20-23, 2024.
+- I was awarded a travel fund from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
+I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas, May 20-23, 2024.

-- I am honored to serve on the program committee of <a href="https://raid2024.github.io/">RAID'24</a> and <a href="https://dbsec2024.github.io/">DBSec'24</a>.
-We look forward to seeing you in both conferences.
+- I served on the program committee of <a href="https://raid2024.github.io/">RAID'24</a> and <a href="https://dbsec2024.github.io/">DBSec'24</a>.

-- We presented our work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a> as the representative of UCO.
+- We presented our work for the <a href="https://www.okepscor.org/official-nomination-form-2024-research-day-capitol">2024 Research Day at the Oklahoma Capitol</a> as the representative of UCO, Mar.
+2024.

 - I was invited to deliver a research talk at <a href="https://usm.maine.edu/department-computer-science/">University of Southern Maine</a>, Oct.
 2023.